 Chardonnay | Brie | Creamy | Meursault Premier Cru |

-By choosing the right white wine with your cheese board you can create an unforgettable taste experience.
+Choosing the right white wine for your cheese board can create an unforgettable taste experience.
 Experiment, discover and enjoy the magic of this delicious combination!

 Types of white wine and cheese pairings